jeroenmaas/docker-meteor/README.md

 LATEST: [![build status](https://git.larsvanherk.com/docker-images/meteor/badges/master/build.svg)](https://git.larsvanherk.com/docker-images/meteor/commits/master)

+You can find this image on the [Docker Hub!](https://hub.docker.com/r/larsvh/meteor/)

 This is a simple Meteor Docker image with support for live development and automated project building.

 Built on the [NodeJS](https://hub.docker.com/_/node/) image, it lets you run and build Meteor apps without having to install the Meteor tool itself.